jedisct1/libsodium-doc/public-key_cryptography/sealed_boxes.md

 ```

 The `crypto_box_seal()` function encrypts a message `m` of length `mlen` for a
 recipient whose public key is `pk`.
-It puts the ciphertext whose length is
+It puts the ciphertext, whose length is
-`crypto_box_SEALBYTES + mlen` into `c`.
+`crypto_box_SEALBYTES + mlen`, into `c`.

-The function creates a new key pair for each message, and attaches the public
+The function creates a new key pair for each message and attaches the public
 key to the ciphertext.
 The secret key is overwritten and is not accessible after
 this function returns.